• Skip to primary navigation

 Ingredient Notes:

-photos of the cornmeal pancakes ingredients
+Photos of the cornmeal pancakes ingredients.

 • Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
 Psyllium husk should also be okay if you need to use that instead of gum.

-• Cooking oil - I used avocado oil, but any light non-flavored oil will work well.
+• Cooking oil – I used avocado oil, but light non-flavored oil will work well.
 If you like coconut, coconut oil is also fine to use.
 You can also use melted butter if you prefer.

 • Eggs - Size large.

-Recipe Step By Step Directions:
+Recipe Step-By-Step Directions:

-photos of the wet and dry ingredients in bowls.
+Photos of the wet and dry ingredients in bowls.

 Step 1: In a large mixing bowl, add the cornmeal, gluten free flour, sugar, baking powder, and salt.
 Use a wire whisk to blend the ingredients together.